DannyAllegrezza/dannyallegrezza.com/src/pages/cars/2006-Lotus-Elise.md

 The vehicle itself is shorter and wider than a Mazda Miata.
 Inside is a different story.
 You've got two bucket seats which hold myself (5"9) and my wife (5"2) perfectly.

 * If you're larger than a 36" waist you may find the seats slightly uncomfortable
-* The passenger seat is completly fixed - it doesn't move at all!
+* The passenger seat is completely fixed - it doesn't move at all!
 * Neither of the seats recline; both seats are fixed-back bucket seats